Jeffreys38/Calculator/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

-## Performance

-So bad, I will edit later, this is my small first project I do.

 ## Learn more